 These proposed regulations would implement the Commission's previously expressed policy objective of modernizing its interpretation of the Act's filing requirements, including how to best interpret the term "original" in light of technological developments.
-Staff requests direction from the Commission regarding potential changes to the proposed regulations.
-Likewise, staff requests input from state and local agencies as well as the regulated community regarding the proposed regulations and any additional considerations the Commission and its staff should take prior to the Commission potentially voting on the proposed regulations.
+Accordingly, staff recommends the Commission adopt the proposed regulations and amendments.